Silicone gel sheeting

-Silicone gel sheeting (SGS) has been an effective reduction and preventive scar therapy since 1980.
+Silicone gel sheeting (SGS) has been an effective reductive and preventive scar therapy since 1980.
 It was first discovered to be used in treating scars by Perkins in Australia and New Zealand, and first discussed in the thesis of Karen Quinn, a British biomedical engineering student, in 1985.

 It is now considered the first-line prevention and treatment for hypertrophic and keloid scars by occlusion and then hydration of the scar tissue.
 Silicone gel is made of medical-grade silicone polymers.
 Silicone gel sheet consists of a soft, semi-occlusive sheet and a membrane that increases the durability of the sheet.
 The sheet has a solid rubber-like appearance.

 Although the mechanism of action of silicone gel sheeting remains partially unknown, its efficacy is confirmed by many clinical trials, and is similar to silicone gel.